 Occasionally, the injury may require surgery.
 The length of recovery time could affect the amount of compensation you receive.

-Please consult your doctor or a medical professional to confirm the extent of your injuries.
 If you’d like free legal advice, please call the phone number at the top of this page to speak to one of our advisors.

 When making a personal injury claim, there are two possible types of compensation.

 General damages are compensation for the emotional turmoil and physical suffering that the accident that wasn’t your fault caused.
 Special damages are compensation for the financial losses the elbow injury causes.
 So, you could potentially claim for: